Research Profile TRA Life and Health

 Recent advancements in single-cell omics technologies have illuminated tissues' molecular and cellular heterogeneity, driving transformative insights into health and disease.
 The emergent field of spatial omics technologies is poised to build upon these insights, elucidating the complexities of life at all scales.
 However, this rapid technological evolution poses a pivotal experimental and computational challenge: deciphering life through the lens of spatially informed datasets.

 This club highlights the latest developments in spatial technologies, machine learning, and data analytics by invited speakers, workshops and meetings.
-Technologies for this research field are presented by the Competence Hub for Spatial Biology.
+Technologies for this research field are presented by the Competence Hub for Spatial Biology8.

 Organizers: Özgün Gökçe, Felix Meissner, Andreas Schlitzer and Dagmar Wachten